Kavarakis/bdt-link-prediction/README.md

 ## Data

-used data is obtained from this [paper](https://archive.org/details/oxford-2005-facebook-matrix).
+Data used is obtained from this [paper](https://archive.org/details/oxford-2005-facebook-matrix).
 Since data is available in MATLAB matrix format and recorded as graph, it is required to:

-- use dataset_parser to parse .mat files to .net and .nodelist formats native to network graphs and py (standardized networkx package for working with networks)
+- use `src/scripts/dataset_parser.py` to parse .mat files to .net and .nodelist formats native to network graphs and py (standardized networkx package for working with networks)
 - parse it to dataset (Pandas readable) with baseline feature and topology.
-Use create_dataset.py
+Use `src/scripts/create_dataset.py`